krystofl/krystofl.github.io/_posts/2019-10-11-indonesia.md

 {% include post_image_full.html
    filename="MVIMG_20190920_192630.jpg"
-   title="Dinner at Happy Buddha Hostel in Yogyakarta" caption="" %}
+   title="Dinner Party at Happy Buddha Hostel in Yogyakarta" caption="Dinner Party at Happy Buddha Hostel in Yogyakarta" %}

 After Jogja, I took the train to Surabaya to get ready for a tour of the volcanoes Bromo and Ijen.